jeremiahishere/chrisbot/README.md

 ========

 ####acts_as_chris
-A skype bot to automatically reply to a question with the first animated google image result.
+A skype bot to automatically reply to automatically let everyone know I already ate lunch.

 ####Installation
 Download